snt-arg/csr_marker_detector/README.md

 ### 🗹 TODOs

+- Concatenating camera outputs in the final frame
+- Adding a ROI to clear unused parts
+- Enable processing videos as input
 - [Optional] Draw bounding-boxes on the detected item
-- [Optional] Enable processing videos as input